dimajix/flowman/docs/spec/relation/deltaFile.md

 * `partitions` **(optional)** *(list:partition)* *(default: empty)*:
   Specifies all partition columns.
 This is used both for creating Hive tables, but also for writing and reading to and from them.
-Therefore if you are working with partitioned Hive tables **you have to specify partition columns, even if Flowman is not used for creating the table**.
+Therefore, if you are working with partitioned Hive tables **you have to specify partition columns, even if Flowman is not used for creating the table**.
 Normally the partition columns are separate from the schema, but you *may* also include the partition column in the schema, although this is not considered to be best practice.
 But it turns out to be quite useful in combination with dynamically writing to multiple partitions.